Skip to main contentSkip to navigationSkip to search

 Minimize

-• Limited movement of loose soil within the project so as to reduce the risk of spreading invasive species
+• Carefully managed and monitored loose soil and limited the movement of loose soil within the project to reduce the risk of spreading invasive species

 • Educating employees to avoid the spread of invasive species